 The following scenarios are advisable causes for you to use Recovery Mode:

-• The iPhone screen displays the Apple logo without the inclusion of a progress bar and becomes unresponsive for several minutes.
+• The iPhone stuck on Apple logo without the inclusion of a progress bar and becomes unresponsive for several minutes.

 • iTunes recognition is hampered on the device or it signals that it is in Recovery Mode.